(This page revised July 3, 2019)

 As did the rest of the industry, Conklin felt the pressure from Parker’s Duofold.
 Conklin had been experimenting with red hard rubber for several years but had found it unsatisfactory.
 In response to the Duofold, Conklin released RHR pens in 1923; but the rubber the company used, darker and redder than others, was terribly fragile and was not even suitable for chasing after the fashion of the Wahl pen shown above.
 Conklin withdrew its red hard rubber in 1925.

 RHR was not the only solid-colored hard rubber to hit the market.
 I have seen a plain green ink pencil, and the pen shown below was made in the 1920s by Morrison, which referred to its color as Battleship Grey.
-(Morrison later produced plain grey celluloid pens, including an L-96 that was imprinted “Battleship Grey” on its barrel.)
+(Morrison later produced plain grey celluloid pens, including an oversize flat-top pen that was imprinted “Battleship Grey” on its barrel.)

 In the mid-1920s, celluloid hit the market and almost overnight became the new material for pen bodies.
 L. E. Waterman, having formed a close and long-lasting alliance with rubber manufacturer H. P. & E. Day, and especially given that Waterman’s Day-produced woodgrain hard rubber had just been introduced in 1923, was more than a little reluctant to let go of hard rubber.
 The solution, a surprisingly attractive but hardly innovative Waterman exclusive, was introduced in 1926: red rippled hard rubber (RRHR).
 Shown here is an RRHR No 01852:

 In 1927, Waterman introduced a pair of new “Ripple” pens, the Nos 5 and 7.
 Although still made of RRHR, these pens were innovative in another way.
 They were fitted with nibs whose point styles were designated by color names and identified visually by matching colored bands of casein near the cap crown.
 The top pen here is a No 5 with a Purple nib (stiff fine); the lower two are No 7s, with Blue (stub) and Pink (fine flexible) nibs.
-Note how much darker the Pink No 7 is than its two stablemates; as noted for the green Conklin Endura ringtop shown earlier, the final color of the rubber varied slightly from batch to batch, depending on how exactly much colored pigment was used in a particular batch:
+Note how much darker the Pink No 7 is than its two stablemates; the final color of the rubber varied slightly from batch to batch, depending on how exactly much colored pigment was used in a particular batch:

 Times change, and with them the desires of the buying public.
 Red Ripple just wasn’t enough when pen makers on all sides were turning out brightly colored celluloid pens in myriad hues and patterns.
 (Counted among manufacturers producing celluloid pens was soon to be Waterman itself, which in 1929 would introduce a new top-line model, the Patrician, in several brightly colored celluloid patterns.)